WebexCC-SA/LAB-21188/docs/integrationTasksDK.md

 ---

 * From Setup Quick find box, search and select **Presence Statuses**
-* Click on New button and create at least one status for Online and one for Busy.
+* Click on New button and create at least one status for Online and one for Busy - refer to screenshots below.
 * Click Save button for both statuses.

 <img width="800" height="500" alt="image" src="https://cl-wil.ciscolabs.com/ebf939c4ea/assets/task06_1.png"/>